 Manzana de las Luces ("The Illuminated Block" or "Block of Enlightenment") is a former Jesuit mission and historical landmark in the Monserrat neighborhood of Buenos Aires, Argentina.

-Here, in the late 17th century the Jesuits built their residence, the Iglesia de San Ignacio, as well as the adjoining Colegio de San Ignacio which is now the Colegio Nacional de Buenos Aires.
+In the late 17th century, the Jesuits built their residence, the Iglesia de San Ignacio and the adjoining Colegio de San Ignacio, now the Colegio Nacional de Buenos Aires.

-The mission was closed in 1767 due to Spain's suppression of the Jesuits but the school was converted into the Royal College of San Carlos, the church turned into a cathedral and the pharmacy into Argentina's first medical college.
+The mission was closed in 1767 due to Spain suppressing the Jesuits.
+Still, the school was converted into the Royal College of San Carlos; the church became a cathedral and the pharmacy into Argentina's first medical college.

-Spanish Viceroy Juan José de Vértiz established the city's first printing press at the site in 1780, as well as an orphanage.
+Spanish Viceroy Juan José de Vértiz established the city's first printing press at the site in 1780 and an orphanage.

 With more than 400 years of history, its architecture is a testimony to colonial Buenos Aires and the Jesuit influence.
-In September 1821, the newspaper El Argos named it for the first time "Manzana de las Luces" due to the intellectual institutions it housed.
+In September 1821, the newspaper El Argos named it "Manzana de las Luces" for the first time due to the academic institutions it housed.

 The Illuminated Block housed the following: